jupyter/notebook/CONTRIBUTING.md

 otherwise there will be errors with webpack during build.\
 In the previous example, both _@jupyterlab/ui-components_ and Notebook depend on _@jupyterlab/coreutils_.
 We strongly advise you to depend on the same version.

+### Troubleshooting

+If your local build isn't behaving as expected, here are a few things to check:

+- **Server extension not taking effect**: Confirm it's actually enabled by running `jupyter server extension list`.
+If `notebook` isn't listed as enabled, re-run `jupyter server extension enable notebook`.
+- **Frontend extension not showing up**: Confirm it's installed and linked by running `jupyter labextension list`.
+If it's missing, re-run `jlpm develop` and `jlpm build`.
+- **Webpack/build errors after using a local dependency (yalc)**: This is usually caused by a version mismatch between Notebook's dependencies and the locally linked package (see the "Local changes in Notebook dependencies" section above).
+Make sure shared dependencies (e.g. `@jupyterlab/coreutils`) are on matching versions.
+- **Stale build after pulling new changes**: Re-run `jlpm build` (or `jlpm watch` if you're actively developing) to make sure compiled assets are up to date with the latest source.

 ## Running Tests